Allegheny-Computer-Science-112-S2018/cs112-S2018-practical6-starter/README.md

 -->

-# cs112-S2018-lab7-starter
+# cs112-S2018-practical6-starter

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter for Laboratory 7 in Computer Science 112.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter for Practical 6 in Computer Science 112.
 Since the Travis builds for this repository will initially fail (as evidenced by a red &#x2717; appearing in the commit logs instead of a green &#x2714;), the programmer is responsible for completing all of the steps needed to satisfy the requirements for the assignment, thus causing a &#x2714; to instead appear in the commit logs.